Holidays in Santa Teresa di Gallura: what to do

 To pair these specialities, we suggest a glass of Vermentino di Gallura DOCG, an elegant and finely-textured white wine.

 Bonifacio and Corsica

 Visitors can easily take a ferry boat from Santa Teresa Gallura to reach Bonifacio, a small town on the Corsican sea.
-Bonifacio is a medieval village perched on the white cliffs overlooking the sea that will welcome you with its pictoresque streets full of handicraft shops.
+Bonifacio is a medieval village perched on a white clifftop with pictoresque streets full of handicraft shops.